Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 Amplitude supports automatically tracking the following through the SDK configuration options:

 - The 5 standard UTM parameters from the user's browser cookie or URL parameters by using `includeUtm`.
-- The referring URL and domain from includeReferrer.
+- The referring URL and domain from `includeReferrer`.
 - Google Click Identifier from URL parameters through `includeGclid`.
 - Facebook Click Identifier from URL parameters through `includeFbclid`.